-Greg Whistance-Smith, M.Arch, is an interdisciplinary scholar and designer rooted in Edmonton.
+Greg Whistance-Smith, M.Arch, is a designer and scholar rooted in Edmonton.

-My work in architecture has been driven by a desire to understand how spaces can positively impact their inhabitants.
+My design practice is driven by a desire to understand how spaces and objects can positively impact their inhabitants and users.
 I believe that design has a key role in constructing a more egalitarian society, and that good design shouldn’t be a luxury only affordable to some.
-A pragmatic and ethical design practice searches for approaches that use finite resources wisely.
 The way I conceptualize and practice design has been strongly influenced by the work and writings of Alvar and Aino Aalto, Rudolf Schindler, Frank Chimero, and Kenya Hara.

 Additionally, I’ve been involved in the independent videogames scene since 2007 as a hobbyist designer/developer.
 The expressive potential of this new medium is immense, and it shares a number of striking and under-appreciated parallels with architecture.